rogerpence/toast-notifications-for-windows/README.md

 progress.Report(rs.binary_filename);
 ```
 which, through the lambda assignment, sets the toast message to the just-processed file name.
 When the work is done, the toast's `CloseToast()` method closes the toast.

-Kudos to the C# team for its work with async tasks and all the goodies that accompany them.
-You blead trying to do this kind of stuff with C# 4.0.

 ```
 public async void StageReleaseSetProcessing()